 ‘…captures individual differences in the tendency to maximize one’s individual utility—disregarding, accepting, or malevolently provoking disutility for others—, accompanied by beliefs that serve as justifications.’

 The researchers describe signs you can look out for.
-Here are some quotes from their research paper:
+Here are some quotes from their research paper with bullet pointed comments from me:

 ‘First, individuals with high levels in D will generally aim to maximize their individual utility at the cost of others.
 Here, utility is used in the broad sense as a “measure of extent of goal achievement” (Baron, 2008, p.
 233), so that one’s individual utility can take the form of visible gains such as a higher status or higher monetary payoffs, but also less tangible ones such as feelings of power, superiority, pleasure, or joy.
 Crucial for this aspect is that utility maximization is sought despite running contrary to the interest of others or even for the sake of such negative externalities.
 As such, D refers specifically to those instances of utility maximization that are potentially harmful to others.’